 New York at the time was awash with booze.
 Prohibition was largely an idea born in America’s religious rural heartland, and many cosmopolitan city dwellers resented it being imposed on them.
 Nowhere was this more the case than in New York, the wettest of wet cities, where speakeasies, cabarets and restaurants served alcohol under the protection of corrupt policemen, and a bottle of bathtub gin could be procured at any number of “blind tigers”—storefronts that purported to be pharmacies or fruit stores, but which sold booze under the counter.

-In many ways, Izzy and Moe were doing the public a service.
+In many ways, Izzy and Moe were doing a public service.
 Much of the booze sold during Prohibition was nasty stuff: denatured ethanol alcohol redistilled, colored and put in a bottle with a fake label.
 There was also fake scotch made from lice killer, and “squirrel whiskey” made from potatoes, cabbage and old rope.